 Life From Death (Su)

-At 12th level, once per day, upon completing a successful melee attack that deals damage to an undead opponent, the soulreaper, or an ally in a square adjacent to the soulreaper, heals an amount of damage equal to the same amount of damage that was just dealt.
+At 12th level, upon completing a successful melee attack that deals damage to an undead opponent, the soulreaper, or an ally in a square adjacent to the soulreaper, heals an amount of damage equal to the same amount of damage that was just dealt.
 The soulreaper initiates this ability as a swift action after damage is dealt from the attack.
-At 15th and 18th level, the soulreaper can use this ability an additional time per day.
+The soulreaper may use this ability a number of times per day equal to their Charisma modifier.

 Enervating Siphon (Su)